aaswani365/Implement-SCD-Type-1-in-HDFS_SQOOP_HIVE/README.md

-# Project 1: Loading Online Event Hits using Sqoop to Hive via Shell Script
+# Project 1: Loading Online Event Hits using SQOOP to HIVE via Shell Script

 Creating a script to automate data load in HDFS with reconciliation of data